Front yard landscapes are a great way to showcase your home from the front porch to the street, including fountains and lighting.

 The front yard, how it is planted and maintained gives the impression of the character of the home, making the front yard landscape planting an area of great importance.

-Today much of that has changed and the real gardening is usually done in the backyard.
-However, on many properties the house is located fairly well back from the street.
+Today much of that has changed and real gardening is usually done in the backyard.
+However, on many properties, the house is located fairly well back from the street.

-In planning this area usually three things are to be aimed at.
+In planning this area, usually 3 things are to be aimed at.
 They are:

 - A planting that will “tie in” and be appropriate to the character of the house itself and the foundation planting

 - An attractive but simple arrangement of plant material

 - A planting requires minimum expense and time for its upkeep

 This allows for more time and money to be available for more important and interesting gardening operations in the backyard landscaping plan and the outdoor living room.

 DIY landscaping ideas for small front yard can include small trees.
 Landscape designs for small front yards give homeowners many opportunities to use many kinds of low-growing trees.

 Some small trees for landscaping – under 30′ feet – are valued merely for shade, while others have attractive flowers and fruits in the spring and fall.
 Others have brilliant autumn colors, serving as desirable ornamentals for more than one season.